-Apart from the requirements that members should be European and democratic, the criteria have been framed in the candidate countries' own interests because if the economy of a new member state were too fragile it would face a real danger of being engulfed through the exercise of the "four freedoms" (free movement of persons, goods, capital and services), the free play of competition with tight control on state aid, and the application of the whole gamut of Community rules and regulations.
+Apart from the requirements that members should be European and democratic, the admission criteria have been framed in applicant countries' own interests because if the economy of a new member state were fragile it could easily be swamped by the "four freedoms" (free movement of persons, goods, capital and services), the free play of competition with tight control on state aid, and the application of the whole gamut of Community rules and regulations.

-That is why - with the European Union's help - candidate countries must bring their systems into line with those of the Union, as they are already doing by applying the so-called Europe Agreements, designed specifically for countries that aspire to membership, and, more recently, through the process of negotiation initiated on 30 and 31 March 1998.
+That is why - with the European Union's help - candidate countries must bring their systems into line with those of the Union, as they are already doing by applying the so-called Europe Agreements, which are agreements of association with the Community designed specifically for countries aspiring to membership and include the establishment of free trade areas based on asymmetrical concessions in the candidate country's favour.
+The negotiations initiated on 30 and 31 March 1998 with the first group of central and east European countries applying for membership are expected to result in more comprehensive assistance.

-Clearly, this is a result of the way that European integration has developed since it began almost half a century ago.
-Founded by six countries as an organisation of the coal and steel sector, the Community - later Communities - has developed steadily, gradually achieving its aims, assuming new responsibilities, expanding in four stages to a membership of 15 countries and becoming the European Union, which is currently preparing for consolidation and further enlargement.
+Clearly all this is a result of the way that European integration has developed since it began almost half a century ago.
+The ECSC, founded by six countries as an organisation of the coal and steel sector, and then the three Communities, have developed steadily, gradually achieving their aims, assuming new responsibilities, expanding in four stages to a membership of 15 countries and becoming the European Union, which is currently preparing for consolidation and further enlargement.

-While the European Union is obviously an international organisation, it is also a unique form of organisation for regional integration because, as well as pursuing economic cohesion, it also has much more diverse and ambitious aims.
+While the European Union is obviously an international organisation, the Community legal system introduced by the European treaties cannot be considered merely as a system of treaty-based international law.
+In its current stage of development, the European Union is a unique organisation for regional integration which, as well as pursuing economic and monetary cohesion, has other political and general aims.

-The European Union has a Parliament, directly elected by universal franchise, a Court of Justice of established authority whose decisions are binding, and an independent Community legal system regulating both the member states and their nationals.
+The European Union has a Parliament, directly elected by universal suffrage, a Court of Justice of established authority whose decisions are binding, and an independent Community legal system applying both to the member states and their nationals.
 In addition to their various nationalities, the latter also enjoy European citizenship - a new status that confers advantages both within and beyond the borders of the Community.

-Moreover, the European Union possesses its own resources, it levies taxes and has just taken the final decisions on the adoption and introduction of a single currency - the euro.
+In addition, the European Union possesses its own resources, levies taxes and has just taken the final decisions on the adoption and introduction of a single currency, the euro.